-Once your host PC is properly configured, please proceed as follows to use the Web-based Utility: Start your web browser and type the private IP address of the Router in the URL field: 192.168.1.1.
+Once your host PC is properly configured, please proceed as follows to use the Web-based Utility: Start your web browser and type the private IP address of the Router in the address field: http://192.168.1.1/.

-After that, you will see the screen shown below, enter the default User Name admin and the default Password admin, and then click OK to access to the Quick Start screen.
-You can follow the steps below to complete the Quick Start.
+After that, you will see the screen shown below.
+Enter the default User name admin and the default Password admin, and then click OK to access to the Quick Setup screen.
+You can follow the steps below to complete the Quick Setup.